exist2021/tft/content/pages/Monster Writer - Blazingly Fast Minimalist Writing Tool.md

 **Besides the above-mentioned features which I mentioned above like the following.**

-Export options to Ghost, HTML, MD, Latex and PDF.
+1. Export options to Ghost, HTML, MD, Latex and PDF.

-Minimalist without distractions.
+2. Minimalist without distractions.

-Can write in MarkDown.

-You can write in MarkDown.
+3. You can write in MarkDown.

 ### There are other features also like the following